-The National Law includes extensive provisions in relation to conflict of interest.
-The National Boards have business rules and processes in place to manage real and/or perceived conflicts of interest and to record of conflict of interest.
+The National Boards have business rules and processes in place to record and manage real and/or perceived conflicts of interest.
 As a general rule, board members must declare any actual and possible conflict of interest in relation to matters to be considered at a meeting.
-All board members must also declare and exclude themselves from decision-making in relation a matter in which they are biased, or might be perceived to be biased.
+Board members must also exclude themselves from decision-making in relation to a matter in which they are biased, or might be perceived to be biased.